WebEngineering-Univaq/WE_Lecture_Slides/english/DOMHTML_EN.md

 - Nodes of type Element and Document can have zero or more child nodes.

-- Each node, except the Document, has a parent node.
+- Each Node, except the Document, has a parent node.

 The Node interface includes basic operations that apply to any node (regardless of its specific type).